dmitry-viskov/pylti1.3/README.rst

 This project is a Python implementation of the similar `PHP tool`_.
 This library contains adapters for use with the Django and Flask web frameworks.
-However, there are no difficulties with adapting it to other frameworks; you just need to re-implement ``OIDCLogin`` and ``MessageLaunch`` classes as it is already done in existing adapters.
+However, there are no difficulties with adapting it to other frameworks; you just need to re-implement the ``OIDCLogin`` and ``MessageLaunch`` classes as it is already done in existing adapters.

 .. _PHP tool: https://github.com/IMSGlobal/lti-1-3-php-library

-Examples of usage
+Usage Examples
 =================

 Django: https://github.com/dmitry-viskov/pylti1.3-django-example